 The flashlight has various modes: regular beam, flash, and SOS lighting.
 For those climbing mountains or venturing into slightly more extreme regions, this power bank could be a lifesaver in more ways than one.

 The manufacturer states that the EasyAcc Rugged Outdoor Power Bank can charge an iPhone up to 7 times.
 A Galaxy S6 can be charged up 5 times.
 There is a combined current of 3.4A to charge devices up quickly.
 As for the power bank itself, it will require about 12 hours.

-- There have been multiple reports of the casing coming loose overtime or the power bank dying in the middle of a charge.
+It is rather bulky.
+You wouldn’t want to carry this in a purse or daypack.
+There have been multiple reports of the casing coming loose overtime or the power bank dying in the middle of a charge.